AaronGonzalezB/Blood_pressure_LR/README.md

 # Blood pressure Linear Regression
 ### To predict blood pressure by age

-Describes how to implement a Linear Regression without ML libraries, calculating the cost function with gradient descend method
+* `regresion_lineal.py` - Describes how to implement a Linear Regression without ML libraries, calculating the cost function with gradient descend method.
+* ``